microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/walkthrough/challenge-5/solution.md

 ### **Task 1: Create and prepare Windows Server 2019 for the Azure Replication Appliance**

 To start physical server migration you must install the Azure Replication Appliance on your on-premises.
 The Azure Replication Appliance can be downloaded as a OVA template or you can download the appliance installer to install it on a already existing server.
-For the purpose of this MicroHack we will install the Azure Replication Appliance via the PowerShell script on a new Windows Server 2019 system.
+For the purpose of this MicroHack we will install the Azure Replication Appliance via the installer on a new Windows Server 2019 system.

 💡 Please make sure to check the [prerequisites](https://learn.microsoft.com/en-us/azure/migrate/migrate-replication-appliance) of the Azure
 Replication Appliance.